pgailinas/videoqa-representation-comparison/docs/index.md

 ## System Architecture

-The experimental framework is centered on the Qwen2-VL-7B multimodal foundation model and a representation-learning pipeline built upon NExT-QA video evidence segments.
+The experimental framework combines self-supervised autoencoder learning with multimodal Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B foundation model.

-Video preprocessing generates structured evidence records consisting of temporal video segments, frame samples, metadata, and supporting evidence artifacts.
-These evidence units serve as inputs to both pretrained representation models and self-supervised autoencoder training workflows.
+Video preprocessing generates structured evidence records consisting of temporal video segments, frame samples, and associated metadata.
+These evidence segments serve as the foundation for both baseline VideoQA experiments and self-supervised autoencoder training.

-The system architecture supports three primary experimental workflows:
+The system architecture supports two primary experimental workflows:

-1. **Baseline VideoQA** — Direct VideoQA inference using Qwen2-VL-7B and sampled video evidence.
+1. **Baseline VideoQA** — Direct VideoQA inference using original video evidence and Qwen2-VL-7B.

-2. **Pretrained Representation VideoQA** — Video evidence represented using pretrained video features and evaluated through downstream Qwen2-VL-7B VideoQA inference.
+2. **Autoencoder-Based VideoQA** — Self-supervised autoencoder training using unlabeled video evidence, generation of reconstructed video segments, and downstream VideoQA inference using Qwen2-VL-7B.

-3. **Autoencoder Representation VideoQA** — Video evidence represented using latent features learned through self-supervised autoencoder training and evaluated through downstream Qwen2-VL-7B VideoQA inference.

-The autoencoder learns compact latent representations of video segments without requiring manual labels.
-These latent representations serve as compressed feature vectors intended to preserve semantic and temporal information while reducing dimensionality.
-The resulting encoder serves as a learned feature extractor whose latent embeddings are evaluated through downstream VideoQA performance and compared directly with pretrained video representations.

-The architecture is designed to isolate the effects of representation learning while maintaining a consistent VideoQA foundation model across all experiments.
-This enables direct comparison of baseline evidence, pretrained representations, and learned latent representations while controlling for inference model architecture.
+During the self-supervised learning phase, the autoencoder is trained using only video evidence.
+Questions, answer choices, and ground-truth labels are not used during representation learning.
+The autoencoder learns compact latent representations by encoding and reconstructing video segments, encouraging the model to capture meaningful semantic and temporal information while reducing data dimensionality.

+The learned representations are subsequently evaluated by reconstructing video evidence and providing the reconstructed videos to Qwen2-VL-7B for VideoQA inference.
+Performance is compared against a baseline workflow that uses the original video evidence directly.
+This design enables assessment of how much information is preserved by the learned representations and how representation compression affects downstream reasoning performance.

+The experimental workflow is divided into two stages.
+Development experiments are first performed using a small subset of videos to evaluate model configurations, compression settings, and reconstruction quality.
+Once parameters have been selected, a final full-dataset experiment is executed using the complete NExT-QA video collection.

+Qwen2-VL-7B serves as the fixed VideoQA inference model throughout all experiments.
+By holding the downstream reasoning model constant and varying only the representation-learning stage, the architecture isolates the effects of self-supervised autoencoder learning on VideoQA performance, reasoning quality, compression efficiency, and computational requirements.

 ---